Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 6688 Bells Ferry Road, Woodstock GA

-There will be photo opportunities with Santa, a mile-long Christmas maze, and a chance to roast s’mores over a bonfire.
+There will be photo opportunities with Santa and a mile-long Christmas maze!

-If you want to get some Christmas shopping done, you can take a stroll down Main Street and enjoy holiday tunes from Christmas carolers.
+If you want to get some Christmas shopping done, you can meander through Santa Village and enjoy holiday tunes from Christmas carolers.

-Tickets for the event are only $10, with children 14 and under getting in free, and the money will benefit the Anna Crawford Children’s Center.
+Tickets for the event are only $10, with children 12 and under getting in free, and the money will benefit the Anna Crawford Children’s Center.
+(The event is closed on December 24th-25th)

 READ MORE: The 20 Best Christmas Lights in Atlanta and North Georgia